• Skip to primary navigation

 Instructions

-1. In a large bowl, place the flour, icing sugar, and salt, and mix with a tablespoon.
+1. Place the flour, icing sugar, and salt in a large bowl and mix with a spoon.

-2. Add the very cold butter pieces and mix with your hands, crushing the butter into the dry ingredients until you have a sandy mixture.
+2. Add the very cold butter pieces and rub them into the dry ingredients until the mixture looks sandy with small visible bits of butter.

-3. Add the ice-cold water and gather the dough until you have a fairly homogeneous dough ball.
+3. Add the ice-cold water and bring the dough together with your hands until it forms a rough, cohesive ball.
+Do not over-knead.

-4. Cover with plastic wrap, making direct contact, and refrigerate for at least 20 minutes before using it in your recipe.
+4. Wrap the dough in plastic wrap, press to flatten slightly, and refrigerate for at least 20 minutes before using.

 Baking:

-1. Roll out the dough with a rolling pin to a thickness of about 3 mm and use it to line your pie dish or decorate your pie.
+1. Roll out the chilled dough to about 3 mm thickness and line your pie dish or cut shapes for decoration.

 Equipment